4ureliek/Parsing-RepeatMasker-Outputs/README.md

 parseRM_GetLandscape.pl

-    DEPRECATED - use parseRM.pl with the option --land instead
+    DEPRECATED - use parseRM.pl with the option --land instead, and on .align files for smoother graphs.